informalsystems/quartz/docs/getting_started.md

 Be sure to check the enclave window to see the logs from your interaction with the app!

-## Hard Example - Real Testnet with Azure SGX
+## Real Testnet with Azure SGX

 Now that we've tried the example app on a local testnet with a mocked SGX, it's time to use a real testnet and a real SGX core.
 This guide will walk through how to get setup with SGX on Azure, and how to deploy quartz contracts to the Neutron testnet using real remote attestations from SGX cores on Azure.
+Since this requires setting up an actual SGX setup, its naturally much more complicated.

 Real verification of SGX on a CosmWasm network requires two additional global contracts to be deployed: `quartz-dcap-verify` and `quartz-tcbinfo`.
 The